The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Results

 We ran PCA and AEs over our LSST-like photometric catalog to transform the colors into PCs and LSCs and assess how distinguishable extragalactic, point-like GCs are from the background galaxies and foreground stars using two classification models and eight input sets.
 Table~\ref{tab:results} displays, for the GC class, the performance metrics (precision, recall, F1-score) of the best models for each input type.

-The first direct result that can be extracted from Table~\ref{tab:results} is that the best precision score for the GC class, $65\%$, was obtained by RFC, using 15 PCs as input, with a respective $19\%$ recall rate ($81\%$ of the actual GCs in the test set are not identified by the model).
+The first direct result that can be extracted from Table~\ref{tab:results} is that the best precision score for the GC class, 71\%, was obtained by RFC, using 15 PCs as input, with a respective 29\% recall rate (71\% of the actual GCs in the test set are not identified by the model).
 Given that the test set was selected while preserving the original class proportions, we can view the evaluation of each model on the test set as a GC candidate selection process.
-In that sense, the performance of the RFC using 15 PCs as input corresponds to a sample of candidates $35\%$ contaminated and only $19\%$ complete.
-From the perspective of the MLPCs, recall rates of $\sim 95\%$ are obtained, although associated with even lower precision and similar F1-scores compared to the other models.
-That is, with MLPCs, despite a contamination rate of $\sim 80\%$, the sample of GC candidates would contain $\sim 95\%$ of the actual GCs.
+In that sense, the performance of the RFC using 15 PCs as input corresponds to a sample of candidates 29\% contaminated and only 29\% complete.
+At the same time, the performance of the RFCs that received 15 colors, 15 PCs, and 4 PCs as input is almost identical, with a 2\% difference in precision to make the 15 PCs case stand out, which is hardly statistically significant.
+From the perspective of the MLPCs, with more homogeneous performance scores across the various inputs, recall rates of $\sim 90\%$ are obtained, although associated with even lower precision and, in some cases, similar F1-scores compared to the other models with the same inputs.
+That is, with MLPCs, despite contamination rates of $\sim 80\%$, the samples of GC candidates would contain $\sim 90\%$ of the actual GCs.
 The performance metrics for the classification of the background galaxies and foreground stars (the two other classes) are presented in Appendix~\ref{app:extraResults} as supplementary results.